The Practice (PCK) of Teaching the Arts (9885.2)

 Required IT skills

-Students will be required to have a working knowledge of Microsoft Office applications, Google applications and an openness to use an online platform or PC based program to produce a short film.
+Students will be required to have a working knowledge of Microsoft Office and Google applications and an openness to use an online platforms to produce a short films, animations, posters etc.

 Work placement, internships or practicums